Timm's BMW E31, E32 and E38 Noisy Tappet Cure

 problem and how to fix it where possible.

-The M60, M62 and M52 engines use Hydraulic lifters which take up all the back-lash between the cam and the lifter.
-To do this the lifter cavities must be completely full of oil, if there is any gap then the cam clouts the lifter instead of smoothly following each other.
+The M60, M62 and M52 engines use Hydraulic lifters which take up all the back-lash between the cam and the valve.
+To do this the lifter cavities must be completely full of oil, if there is any gap then the cam clouts the lifter instead of the lifter and valve smoothly following the cam.
 There are a number of reasons that the Hydraulic Valve Actuator (HVA) gets air trapped:

 The oil is too viscous (especially when cold)